srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 Volunteers will be turning up throughout the competition, it's important to make sure they do what is needed before entering:
 - Strongly recommend that they wear a face covering.
 - Ensure they have filled out an MCF.
-- Ensure they have signed the safeguarding policy.
+- Ensure they have completely read the safeguarding policy (They should have done this beforehand).
 - Ensure they sign in on the sign-in sheet.
-- They need to be provided with a t-shirt.
+- Send them to the Volunteer rest area to get a T-Shirt.

 ## Required Items